VerZsuT/react-afc/README.md

 To use the same code in regular and _afc_ components, use the methods from `react-afc/compatible`.

-They have slightly less performance (+1 boolean check in each call).
+They have slightly less performance.

 When called in an _afc_ component, they work like normal methods for 'constructor'.
 When called in a regular component, they use adapted versions that do not cause errors and do the same job as in 'constructor'.